kontur/fontsampler-wordpress-plugin/readme.txt

 6. This is how you include a Fontsampler in a page or post: Simply add the shortcode for the created Fontsampler to your text

 == Changelog ==

+= 0.3.7 & 0.3.8 =
+- Implemented shortcode attribute to overwrite or dynamically set the default text
+- Implemented shortcode attribute to overwrite or dynamically set the fonts and font files
+- Implemented events called on the wrapper after initialisation and font change
+- Now serving all frontend javascript assets as one minified file (previously 20+ dynamic file calls)
+- Now serving all backend javascript assets as one minified file (previously 30+ dynamic file calls)
+- Fixed a compability issue arising from other plugins using the same javascript dependency manager
+- Fixed an issue where OpenType features that are enabled by default did not have their UI elements reflect that correctly
+- Fixed an issue where switching fonts would revert selections made in the OpenType modal

 = 0.3.6 =
 * Implemented a feature that strips pasted text of its original styling